hardik-codes/DISCUZZION/README.md

 4. Replace "dummypassword" with your corresponding password in database.php
 5. Set up the server.
 6. You are done!!
-7. Enjoy discuzzing any random topic you feel like!
+7. Enjoy discussing any random topic you feel like!

 <br><br><br>